IndigoNakamoto/Litecoin-Knowledge-Hub/docs/RED_TEAM_ASSESSMENT_COMBINED.md

   - `frontend/src/components/SuggestedQuestions.tsx` - Removed URL from error logging
 - **Test files:** Print statements in test files remain (acceptable for test output)

+**Additional Note:** The test webhook endpoint was disabled by checking `NODE_ENV`, but this approach has limitations.
+For better security, consider removing the endpoint entirely from production builds or using environment-based route registration instead of relying solely on `NODE_ENV` checks.

 ---

 ### ⏳ PENDING - IMMEDIATE PRIORITY